Helpful hints for buying your first home

 When you’re ready to complete your purchase agreement, make sure you leave your emotions at the door.
 Be patient, make sure you’ve seen several houses, and it should reflect current market conditions.
 Other factors to consider are the seller’s needs, such as the closing date, and your budget.

-Be aware that if you do choose to use a Realtor they must abide by the Builder/Realtor Cooperative Program created by the REALTORS Association of Edmonton.
-If you are working with a Realtor they must accompany and register you on your first visit to the showhome.
+REALTORS® have a wealth of information and knowledge that can help you find exactly what you want in a new home.
+We welcome clients with REALTORS® and remind clients that as per the Builder/Realtor Cooperative Program created by the REALTORS Association of Edmonton, if you are working with a REALTOR®, they must accompany and register you on your first visit to the showhome.
 For more information visit CHBA Edmonton Builder/Realtor Co-operative Program.